csmutz/apache_tcp_info/README.md

 ## Progress

-The TCP Fingerprinting parts of this module (from SAVED_SYN) appear to work excellently.
+The TCP Fingerprinting parts of this module (from SAVED_SYN) appear to work as expected.

-The timing parts (RTT) correctly report RTT from kernel but this currently only covers payload RTT (not handshake RTT).
+The timing parts (RTT) correctly report RTT from TCP_INFO but this currently only covers payload RTT (not handshake RTT).
 This distinction is important for L4/SOCKS-style proxies.
 Still need to get faithful Handshake RTT.

 ## Installation/Usage